cgshep/urt-framework/README.md

 # The Unified Randomness Testing (URT) project

-This project attempts to unify the various statistical randomness testing frameworks into one place.
+This project attempts to unify the numerous statistical randomness testing libraries into a single framework.

-Currently, URT analyses random numbers from an external source, which are provided as binary values in an input file.
+Currently, URT analyses random numbers provided as binary values in an input file.
 The following statistical batteries are supported:

 + [TestU01](http://simul.iro.umontreal.ca/testu01/tu01.html)
   - Rabbit